 “In my view, prosecutors who make political contributions are identifying fairly strongly with a political party.
 I would have liked to see him have more balance on the group,” Barr said.

-Trump heavily derided Mueller’s team earlier this year for being comprised of many registered Democrats and Democratic donors.
+Trump has heavily derided Mueller’s team for being comprised of many registered Democrats and Democratic donors.

 Barr has also said it was “understandable” why Trump fired former FBI Director James Comey and insisted his removal “simply has no relevance to the integrity of the Russian investigation as it moves ahead.”